Caldwell University

 SENIOR SEMINAR 2 credits

 In the fall semester of senior year all seniors are required to enroll in the Senior Seminar.
-Students are required to write a research paper on a topic that relates to their area of interest and to propose a direction for their exhibition.
+Students are required to research a contemporary artist of their choice who makes work that relates to the student’s area of interest.
+Students must also write a detailed proposal for their senior thesis exhibition which takes place in the spring semester of their senior year.
 A grade of C is required to pass.
 Course may be retaken the following fall if not passed.
 This course may not be taken if a student has failed the Junior Comprehensive.

-The B.A. or B.F.A. exhibit may not be taken if a student has not receive a grade of C or above in the senior seminar or minor program
+The B.F.A. exhibit may not be taken if a student has not received a grade of C or above in the Senior Seminar.

 Courses